jbgaither/SVMatch/README.md

 # SVMatch

-A repository holding everything associated with the VarMatch software.
+A repository holding everything associated with the SVMatch software.